Sir Patrick Stewart explains why he has ‘non-existent’ relationship with his children

-Sir Patrick Stewart says he ‘grieves’ his ‘non-existent’ relationship with his two children
+Sir Patrick Stewart says he ‘grieves’ his ‘non-existent’ relationship with his two kids

 ’Not a day goes by that I’m not pained by the memory of my children,’ the ‘Star Trek’ actor revealed